min2ha/ukwa-site/content/target/47140/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Some MPs 'ready to vote against triggering Brexit'

 Liberal Democrat, some Labour and SDLP MPs have told the BBC they are prepared to vote against triggering Article 50.